 Department of Mechanical Engineering

-At Sheffield, our students learn by doing - connecting engineering theory to practise.
-This means our courses will challenge and engage you, but also help you to develop the skills, knowledge and experience that employers look for.
-You'll have the chance to manufacture prototype your designs, as well as being introduced to business and management in an engineering context.
+At Sheffield our students learn by doing – connecting engineering theory to practice.
+This means our courses will not only challenge and engage you but they’ll also help you to develop the skills, knowledge and experience that employers look for.
+You'll have the chance to manufacture prototypes of your designs, and you’ll be introduced to business and management within an engineering context.

 You'll be taught by academics who are experts in their fields, with a wealth of experience and links with industry and research.
-You'll also have chance to work on real-life projects with our industrial partners - such as Rolls-Royce, Siemens and Network Rail - giving you experience that will support your employability.
-You will also have an academic personal tutor who will support and guide your progress.
+You'll also have the opportunity to work on real-life projects with our industrial partners – companies like Rolls-Royce, Siemens and Network Rail – giving you experience that will support your employability.
+And you’ll have an academic personal tutor who will support and guide your progress throughout.

-The Department of Mechanical Engineering has recently returned to the Grade II listed Sir Frederick Mappin Building and the 1885 Central Wing and has teaching space and labs in the new state of the art Engineering Heartspace.
-The majority of mechanical engineering undergraduate lectures and labs take place in the Diamond, which is purpose-built for undergraduate engineering teaching.
+The Department of Mechanical Engineering is situated in the Grade II listed Sir Frederick Mappin Building and the 1885 Central Wing.
+We also have teaching space and labs in the new state-of-the-art Engineering Heartspace.
+The majority of mechanical engineering undergraduate lectures and labs take place in the Diamond.

 The Diamond is home to specialist facilities such as our engineering applications workshop, structures and dynamics laboratory, and thermodynamics and mechanics laboratory.
-This all means that you will directly apply what you’ve learnt in lectures to lab sessions, helping you to put theory into practice.
-Alongside teaching and study spaces, the Diamond is also home to iForge - the UK’s first student-led makerspace.
+This means you'll directly apply what you’ve learnt in lectures to lab sessions, which will help you to put theory into practice.
+Alongside teaching and study spaces, the Diamond is also home to iForge – the UK's first student-led makerspace.

 Why choose Sheffield?